Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 ### How it works

-Step *Convert Regular Code Block into the CodeMirror Code Block*:
+Action *Convert Regular Code Block into the CodeMirror Code Block*:

 Applies only for the \<try-it-block> component.
 A CodeMirror instance is created and populated with code block text extracted from a regular code block.
 Regular code block is removed.

-Step *Execute Run command*:
+Action *Execute Run command*:

 An iFrame is inserted into the output block; it is filled with the certain HTML document, built on base of the text, populated into the codeMirror screen.
 This HTML document is rendered by browser and displayed in the output window.
 If \<script> tag is found in the HTML, script is executed as usual.

-If code block's type is "html" it is copied into iFrame without any change.
+If code block's type is "html", it is copied into iFrame without any change.

-It code block's type is "js" or "javascript",  initial JavaScript snippet is wrapped into an html-template.
+It code block's type is "js" or "javascript",  the initial JavaScript snippet is wrapped into an HTML template.

 Any other type of code block is not accepted.

 HTML template for the JavaScript snippet uses two external files: myConsole.css and myConsole.js.
 CSS is used to format output window,  JS - to intercept console commands and display result in the HTML document.

-Step *Execute Evaluate command*:
+Action *Execute Evaluate command*:

 Applies only for JavaScript snippets in the form of expression.
 It is rendered using the same HTML template with one addition: the evaluated expression is wrapped into the *console.log()* command.

+Action *Call Try-It-Page*:

+The original codeblock text, page name and \<try-it-...> component id are stored in the vuex-store.
+Control is moved to the page, containing \<try-it-page> component.

+When the reader wants to go back from \<try-it-page>, returning page name and component #id are taken from the Store.

 ### Acknowlegments